Good News! AI may not take your job after all…

 The Takeaway

-Our value in 2026 doesn't come from generating reports; it comes from our ability to handle ambiguity, navigate regulatory boundaries, and—most importantly—ask the next right question.
+Our value in 2026 doesn't come from synthesizing data and generating reports; it comes from our ability to handle ambiguity, navigate regulatory boundaries, and, most importantly, ask the next right question.
 AI is the most powerful engine we’ve ever had, but an engine without a pilot is just a liability.